Limit cycle enumeration in random vector fields: Introduction

 The proof of Theorem \ref{thm:main} uses transverse annuli and an adaptation of the ``barrier construction'' originally developed by Nazarov and Sodin for the study of nodal sets of random eigenfunctions \cite{NazarovSodin1}.
 The proof of Theorem \ref{thm:law} is based on yet another tool from the study of random nodal sets, the integral geometry sandwich from \cite{NazarovSodin2}, which reduces the current problem to controlling long limit cycles.

 It is of interest, but seems very difficult in the above non-perturbative settings, to obtain asymptotic results or even upper bounds for the average total number of limit cycles (without restricting to empty limit cycles).
-In the next sections we discuss this direction in a special setting.
+In the next sections we discuss this direction in special perturbative settings, beginning with the above-mentioned problem studied by Brudnyi \cite{Brudnyi1}.